dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 HTTPS port of Wildfly Administration Console (optional, default is `9993`).

+#### `UI_MANAGEMENT_HTTP_PORT`

+HTTP port used by the browser based Archive UI to access the Wildfly Administration Console.
+Have to be set different to `MANAGEMENT_HTTPSPORT`, if running behind a HTTP reverse proxy listing on a different port.

+#### `UI_MANAGEMENT_HTTPS_PORT`

+HTTPS port used by the browser based Archive UI to access the Wildfly Administration Console.
+Have to be set different to `MANAGEMENT_HTTPS_PORT`, if running behind a HTTPS/SSL reverse proxy listing on a different port.

 #### `WILDFLY_DEPLOY_UI`

 Controls deployment of the Archive UI.
 Enumerated values: